 The first step to waking up with a spring in your step is to ditch your regular alarm for something smarter.
 Our SleepScore App and SleepScore Max both feature the smart alarm.
 This alarm is designed to wake you up at the best point in your sleep cycle for feeling refreshed.
 Simply set a window of time (up to 30 minutes) when you would like to be woken up and leave the rest to us.
 In the morning, your alarm will go off during your designated window when you’re in light sleep, the stage where it’s easiest to wake from slumber.
 This will allow you to wake up feeling refreshed instead of groggy or disoriented.

 After you’ve gotten out of bed, try awakening your senses with a splash of energizing fragrance.
 Peppermint, lemon, or grapefruit scented hand soaps, body washes, or face washes are all great ways to get a little extra pep in your step in the AM.
-Everyone has different personal preferences when it comes to fragrances, so try a few different products to find out what works for you.
+Everyone has different personal preferences when it comes to fragrances, so try a few different products to find out what works for you with our collection of essential oils.

 If you’re a coffee drinker, make your coffee pot do the legwork for you by setting it to brew automatically in the morning.
 The aroma of coffee beans will entice you to step out of bed and get the caffeine boost you’re looking for – and it will be one fewer thing to do during a busy morning.
 If coffee isn’t your go to drink, some steeped tea can help you feel alert in the mornings and ready for the day.
 A good cup of joe or black tea can help give you an energy boost in the morning, but keep in mind not to overdo it as it may lead to a midday energy crash.
 We also recommend switching to decaffeinated drinks after 2:00 in the afternoon, to prevent caffeine from disturbing your sleep.